Bronnie Ware worked as a caretaker of the dying. Someone who gets hired to tend for people during their final months or weeks in life.

 Many doesn’t realize that happiness is a choice until their dying days.

-Reading through this list, I realize that reading books can protect us from many of these regrets.
+Reading through The Top Five Regrets of the Dying, I realized that reading books can protect us regrets.
 To live a life true to myself, express my feeling and choose my attitude is something I’ve learned about through books, and which I have been put into practice (still Work in Progress) .

 I can’t put a price on those insights!